 Meet the Team - Pediatric Pain Management

-John S. Jones, MD, is the medical director and founder of the Department of Pediatric Pain Management Services at Phoenix Children’s Hospital.
-He has chaired the medical Staff Pain Management Subcommittee and the Section of Pain Management since 2003.
+John S. Jones, MD, is the founder of the Department of Pediatric Pain Management Services at Phoenix Children’s Hospital.
+He currently serves as the Director of Public Relations and Program Development.
+He has chaired the medical Staff Pain Management Subcommittee and the Section of Pain Management for 10 years.
 Dr. Jones earned his medical degree at The University of Arizona College of Medicine in Tucson.
-He completed his internship in anesthesiology and critical care medicine at Memorial Sloan-Kettering Cancer Center, his residency in anesthesiology at The New York Hospital/Cornell Medical Center and his fellowship in pediatric anesthesiology and critical care at Children’s National Medical Center in Washington, D.C.
+He completed his internship in anesthesiology and critical care medicine at Memorial Sloan-Kettering Cancer Center, his residency in anesthesiology at The New York Hospital/Cornell Medical Center and his fellowship in pediatric anesthesiology and critical care at Children's National Medical Center in Washington, D.C.
 He joined Valley Anesthesiology Consultants and the Phoenix Children's Hospital medical staff in 1997.
 He is also the current Chair of Anesthesiology and Critical Care Services at PCH.

 Mark P. Popenhagen, PsyD, is a psychologist with clinical specialization in Pediatric Psychology, Pain Management, and Palliative Care.
 He received his doctoral degree at the Minnesota School of Professional Psychology (currently Argosy University), in Egan, Minnesota.
 After completing his fellowship in Pediatric Psychology at St. Jude Children's Research Hospital in Memphis, Tennessee, he continued on as their pain psychologist.
 He went on to pursue further pain management and palliative care opportunities at the University of Colorado/Children's Hospital of Denver and Loyola University Medical Center/Ronald McDonald Children's Hospital in Maywood, Illinois.
 Dr. Popenhagen joined Phoenix Children's Hospital in early 2013, and is serving as the Program Director of the Complex Chronic Pain Program.